ABOUT THE CONFERENCE

 3. Djama Souleiman Ali, Prosecutor General, Djibouti

-4. Abdulaziz Farhad Alqorony, Heand of Interntional Division, Kingdom of Saudi Arabia
+5. Abdulaziz Farhad Alqorony, Prosecutor, Kingdom of Saudi Arabia

-5. Immaculate Angutoko Draru, President, Uganda Association of Prosecutors
+6. Immaculate Angutoko Draru, President, Uganda Association of Prosecutors and Chief State Attorney

 7. Stefan Blättler, Attorney General, Switzerland